PLPAcademy/day-3-assignment-kathleenjebet/README.md

-D) Custom
+ANS D) Custom

 Which products should you select during the MySQL installation?

-A) MySQL Server, MySQL Workbench, and MySQL Shell
+ANS A) MySQL Server, MySQL Workbench, and MySQL Shell